 - Drizzle olive oil over the sliced zucchini rounds in a bowl, and mix thoroughly until the zucchini pieces are well coated.
 Be generous with the olive oil!

-- In a different bowl, use a mini grater (this works absolute wonders!) to shred cheddar cheese, then add in some breadcrumbs, pepper and a pinch of salt if desired.
+- In a different bowl, mix together the dairy-free ‘cheese’ shreds, breadcrumbs, pepper and a pinch of salt if desired.
 Mix well.

 - Coat each zucchini piece in the breadcrumb mixture until it is coated on both sides (may need to slightly press the coating onto each zucchini surface) then lay in the baking tray.
 Repeat with the other zucchini pieces.

 - Place in oven and cook for 30-40 minutes, or until the zucchini pieces turn slightly brown and become crisp.

 - Serve and eat while warm.
 Enjoy!

 I tried this recipe a few different ways and found that commercial bread crumbs seem to work a bit better than Panko bread crumbs, though Panko bread crumbs can still be used.
 Personally, I don’t think you need to even add a sprinkle of salt because commercial breadcrumbs tend to already have some salt (unless you find the unsalted version or make your own breadcrumbs!).
 These can also be made more nutritious by dipping the zucchini rounds in a flax egg mixture (made by 1 tablespoon of flax seed meal mixed with 3 tablespoons of water and let sit for 5-10 minutes before using it) before coating them with the breadcrumb mixture.
 Try this recipe with other vegetables like yellow squash!